umrover/mrover.org/README.md

     jekyll serve

 You can connect to the site by opening your browser and navigating to `localhost:4000`.
 Any changes that you save will automatically trigger jekyll to rebuild the site.
 You can see these changes by refreshing the page.
-Only you will be able to see this changes.
+Only you will be able to see these changes.

 ### Building the site for production
 To build the site for production, navigate to the `/mrover` folder in a bash terminal and run